CAT9161/CogsRemastered/README.md

 Thanks to:
 The [creators of Redbot](https://github.com/Cog-Creators/Red-DiscordBot/graphs/contributors) for creating the base these cogs run on,
 The helpful support staff at the [Redbot discord](https://discord.gg/red),

+# THESE COGS ARE NOT MADE BY ME.
+I ONLY EDIT THEM FOR MY OWN USE TO FIT THE NEEDS OF MY SERVER, USE AT YOUR OWN RISK.